Laendrun/artistfinder/DATABASE.md

 - [x] Maybe adding a passwords table will be useful don't you think ?
   - How did I do not to think about this...

+- [ ] Add a user_blockedBy field to the Users table
+- [ ] Add a user_deletedBy field to the Users table